Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 As a simple demonstration, in French, you place stress at the end of each rhythmic group.
 However, in English, stress is placed on a syllable in each word, plus there is stress on important words.
 In other words, it’s totally different.

-The reality is that to learn French, you need to dedicate time and mental capacity, and of course, have some good apps to learn French (hence the purpose of this article).
+The reality is that you need to dedicate time and mental capacity, and of course, have some good apps to learn French.
 After testing around 20 different language apps, I’ve laid out my favorite app to learn French above, and noted a few others that I think are worthwhile.
 For example, I am not a big fan of the Duolingo French course (our team prefers Babbel).

 Some of the French apps that I tested had a free app, though I’ll say the free apps weren’t always great.
 Most were plagued by ads and daily limits.

-Conversely, I purchased and tested some really expensive apps to learn French as well that turned out to be stinkers.
+Conversely, I purchased and tested some really expensive apps that turned out to be stinkers.
 My point is that French apps and programs have different traits and you need to know which one best fits your budget, goal and learning style.

-But no matter which French app you select, consistent practice is key to mastery of the French language.
+But no matter which program you select, consistent practice is key to growth.
 You need to finish multiple French language lessons every week, with the ideal situation being a lesson per day (this is especially true if you are a student studying for the AP French exam).

 Honestly, to learn French, my best advice is to make language learning a habit.
 Make it a part of your everyday routine.
 For me personally, this entailed sitting down everyday over my break at lunch and completing a 30-minute lesson.
 This is time I usually would have spent playing on social media anyway, so I didn’t mind.